kora-projects/kora-docs/mkdocs/docs/en/documentation/grpc-server.md

 ## Configuration { #configuration }

-Example of a complete configuration described in the `GrpcServerConfig` class (example values or default values are indicated):
+Example of a complete configuration described by `GrpcServerConfig`:

 ===! ":material-code-json: `Hocon`"